-ТОРІС ANSWER DETAILS Payroll 13 YES Keep employee records for a minimum of three years from the last date they worked.
-These records must be kept for employees covered under Minnesota overtime and minimum wage law: name, address, Social Security number and occupation; rate of pay, deductions (taxes, insurance, union dues, other) and the amount paid each pay period; beginning and ending hours worked each day, including a.m. and p.m. designations, plus total hours worked each day and each work week; a record of free meals accepted; and proof of age of minors employed.
-Personnel Files - Employee Access 14 YES Minnesota employers are required to provide employees with access to their personnel record upon written request.
-A current employee is entitled to review his or her personnel record once every six months.
-A former employee may either request to review his or her personnel file once a year or obtain a copy of his or her personnel file free of charge once a year for as long as the record is maintained.
-The employer must comply with the request within 7 working days (14 working days if the records are located out-of-state).
-A personnel record can include items like: any application for employment; wage or salary history; notices of commendation, warning, discipline, or termination; authorization for a deduction or withholding of pay; fringe benefit information, etc. Minnesota law specifies the items it does not include.
-Unemployment Insurance 15 YES Employers must submit electronic, quarterly wage reports.
+A personnel record can include items like: any application for employment; wage or salary history; notices of commendation, warning, discipline, or termination; authorization for a deduction or withholding of pay; fringe benefit information, etc. Minnesota law specifies the items it does not include .
+Unemployment Insurance 14 YES Employers must submit electronic, quarterly wage reports.
 The report must have the employee name, SSN, gross wages, and paid hours worked.
 All employer records must be open to inspection, audit, and verification at any reasonable time and as often as deemed necessary.
 Records must be kept for a minimum of four years.
-The type of records that can be inspected include: • Information for each worker: • First and last name • Social Security number • Location where services were performed • Rate of pay • Actual days and number of hours worked • Gross earnings and the amount paid • Payroll Records: • Payroll register • Individual earnings records • Time cards (selective review) • Federal Records: • Forms W-2 and W-3 • Forms 940 and 941 • Forms 1096 and 1099 • Federal income tax returns • General Accounting: • Chart of accounts • Detailed general ledger Workers' Compensation 16 YES Minnesota Workers' Compensation law does not explicitly require employers retain injury records, but see OSHA requirements for recordkeeping obligations.
+The type of records that can be inspected include: Information for each worker: First and last name Social Security number Location where services were performed Rate of pay Actual days and number of hours worked Gross earnings and the amount paid Payroll Records: Payroll register Individual earnings records Time cards (selective review) Federal Records: Forms 940 and 941 Forms 1096 and 1099 Federal income tax returns General Accounting: Chart of accounts Detailed general ledger Workers' Compensation 15 YES Minnesota Workers' Compensation law does not explicitly require employers to retain injury records, but see OSHA requirements for recordkeeping obligations.
 Additionally, there are still reporting requirements under 'Health and Safety' below.
 The Department of Workers' Compensation has the right to inspect and investigate employers during regular working hours and at other reasonable times in regard to any records about workers' comp policies, number of employees, conditions of employments, benefits, employment contracts, and anything else that would be relevant to the enforcement of Workers' Compensation law.
 OSHA YES Employers must comply with the federal OSHA recordkeeping standard .
-See the federal fact sheet for details.
+See the federal factsheet for details.
 Federal YES There are numerous federal rules about recordkeeping.
-Employers should review the federal fact sheet.
+Employers should review the federal factsheet.